logdna/logdna-agent-v2/docs/KUBERNETES.md

   2. Remove the old DaemonSet in the default namespace; run `kubectl delete daemonset logdna-agent`.
   3. [Install the latest agent](#installation-steps).

-> :warning:  Exporting Kubernetes objects with "kubectl get \<resource\> -o yaml" includes extra information about the object's state.
-This data does not need to be copied over to the new YAML file.

 #### Upgrading from Configuration v2.1.x

 * **Example Configuration YAML Files:**